 - Insist that your children’s schools have drug awareness programs.
 If there isn’t a program, ask your school why.

 - Talk to your children.
 Talk to your teenagers.
-Talk to your brothers and sisters, friends, cousins and their cousins.
+And to your brothers and sisters, friends, cousins, and their cousins.
 Share these facts.
 It’s the only way.

-- Visit NOAC.ORG who are working with partners from the private and public sectors and pop culture to eliminate stigma and help end opioid misuse in America.
+- Visit NOAC.ORG, a program that is working with partners from the private and public sectors and pop culture to eliminate stigma and help end opioid misuse in America.